 During my young and single days, like most 20 somethings, I was looking for love in all the wrong places.
 But I had fun while looking.
 I was at a bar one night in Chicago’s Hyde Park neighborhood.
 I met a young nurse we’ll call “Rose.”
-She was sitting alone at the bar drinking a rum and coke.
+She was sitting alone at the bar, drinking a rum and coke.
 I worked my magic, and after some fun conversation, I took Rose back to my place in South Shore.
-I expected we would end up doing like they do it on old-school Discovery Channel that night.
+I expected we would end up doing like they do it on the old-school Discovery Channel that night.

 I was wrong, so wrong.
 Rose vomited in my kitchen sink and quickly passed out on my bed.
 She only let me know that she had taken a couple of valiums before heading out to the bar that night.
 Clearly, the drugs took effect when we got back to my place.
-I wasn’t upset at the situation.
+I wasn’t upset about the situation.
 “It was what it was,” I figured.
 I put a blanket over Rose and proceeded to get to know my DVR a little better that night.

+In the morning, I took her home that morning and never saw her again.
 I shared my story with my good friend, Big U, and he told me something that really stuck with me.
-Even till this very day, I remember his words.
+Even to this very day, I’ll never forget his words.
 “Dude, she’s lucky she was with someone like you that night.
-If she was with some other guy messed up like that it could have gotten worse.”
+If she was with some other guy messed up like that, it could have gone way worse.”

 My friend made an excellent point, one that hadn’t dawned on me until he said it.
 I could have had my way with her or done something much worse.
 Doing something like that never crossed my mind because I’m not that type of guy.
-But there are a lot of those guys, and women have to deal with that reality every day.
+But there are a lot of those guys and women who have to deal with that reality every day.
 The fact that those types of guys exist is the reality that women across to globe have to deal with when they’re in vulnerable situations.
 This wasn’t my first realization of sexism in our world, and it surely wouldn’t be the last.